magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45781-store-front-search-field-not-displayed-on-mobile.md

     * Enable Search Suggestions to *No*
 1. Click on the **Save Config** button.
 1. Clean cache.
-1. Using the standard Luma theme, and browse with mobile.
+1. Using the standard Luma theme, browse with mobile.
 1. Click on the **Search** button.

 <ins>Expected results</ins>: